 Due to the licensing requirements of the HK SFC, Futu International Hong Kong is required to obtain necessary licenses to conduct its business in Hong Kong.
 Futu International Hong Kong's business and responsible personnel are subject to the relevant laws and regulations and the respective rules of the HK SFC.
 Futu International Hong Kong currently holds a Type 1 License for dealing in securities, a Type 2 License for dealing in futures contracts, a Type 4 License for advising on securities, a Type 5 License for advising on futures contracts and a Type 9 License for asset management.
+These licenses have no expiry date and will remain valid unless being suspended or revoked by the HK SFC.
 Futu International Hong Kong is not required to apply for a Type 8 License in order to conduct margin financing business, as it is licensed to carry out Type 1 regulated activities.
 See "Regulation-Overview of the Laws and Regulations Relating to Our Business and Operations in Hong Kong-Introduction."
-These licenses have no expiry date and will remain valid unless they are suspended, revoked or cancelled by the HK SFC.
-We pay standard governmental annual fees to the HK SFC and are subject to continued regulatory obligations and requirements, including the maintenance of minimum paid-up share capital and liquid capital, maintenance of segregated accounts, maintenance of insurance against certain specific risks, and submission of audited accounts and other required documents, among others.
-See "Regulation-Overview of the Laws and Regulations Relating to Our Business and Operations in Hong Kong-Continuing Obligations of Licensed Corporations."
-Futu International Hong Kong has also been a stock exchange participant since October 29, 2012.
+Futu International Hong Kong became a stock exchange participant on October 29, 2012.